 - A. Licensure.
 Have a currently valid and unrestricted license to practice in the State of Indiana - B. Professional Degree.
 Have a Doctor of Medicine, Doctor of Dental Surgery, Doctor of Dental Medicine, Doctor of Osteopathy, or Doctor of Podiatric Medicine Degree - C. Board Certification.
-An applicant must be board certified and/or subspecialty certified by a member board of the American Board of Medical Specialties (ABMS), a member board of the American Osteopathic Association Bureau of Osteopathic Specialists (AOABS), the American Board of Oral and Maxillofacial Surgery, the American Board of Podiatric Surgery, the American Board of Podiatric Orthopedics and Primary Podiatric Medicine, or the Royal College of Physicians and Surgeons of Canada; or an applicant must have within the last five (5) years completed a post-graduate training program which qualifies the applicant to seek certification by one of these certifying organizations.
-New post-graduate training program graduates are expected to become certified before five years have transpired since the date of completion of their latest residency or fellowship training.
+An applicant must be board certified and/or subspecialty certified by a member board of the American Board of Medical Specialties (ABMS), a member board of the American Osteopathic Association Bureau of Osteopathic Specialists (AOABS), the American Board of Oral and Maxillofacial Surgery, the American Board of Foot and Ankle Surgery, the American Board of Podiatric Medicine, or the Royal College of Physicians and Surgeons of Canada; or an applicant must have within the last five (5) years completed a graduate training program which qualifies the applicant to seek certification by one of these certifying organizations.
+Those who have recently completed a residency or fellowship program must become certified before five (5) years have transpired since the date of completion of their latest residency or fellowship training in order to qualify to retain Membership and/or Privileges.
+The MEC may in its sole discretion and after individual application by a Member or Privilege Holder, extend the five (5) years limit up to seven and one-half (7.5) years.
 (This board certification requirement does not apply to dentists and is applicable only to those individuals who receive initial Staff appointment or initial grant of Privileges on or after 7/1/2008.
 Those individuals who applied for and received initial Staff appointment or initial grant of Privileges prior to 7/1/2008, and who have continuously maintained that appointment and/or those Privileges, will be considered grandfathered under this clause.)